“In the end, our abode will be the valley of the silent ones. For now, let us raise a riot in the dome of the highest heaven.” -Hāfez*

 600 years later, the poetry of Hāfez with its ambiguity, leaves the modern reader room for interpretation.
 But what is evident is the magnitude of its reach, not only amongst Iranians, but also for global audiences that have enjoyed the works of Hāfez translated into many languages.

-This new book is more than a translation, it is a collective endeavor by a team of artists, translators, and scholars—among them Michael and Saliha Green, Coleman Barks, and Robert Bly, with a foreword from Omid Safi, and an essay from Peter Booth—to capture the essence of a mysterious figure and share in his mystic journey.
+This new book is more than a translation, it is a collective endeavor by a team of artists, translators, and scholars—among them Michael and Saliha Green, Coleman Barks, Robert Bly, and Meher Baba (Merwan Sheriar Irani) with a foreword from Omid Safi, an essay from Peter Booth, and edited by Nancy Owen Barton—to capture the essence of a mysterious figure and share in his mystic journey.
 The theme of light aptly encapsulates the significance of Hāfez, whose words are known by heart for many Persian speakers and reveal something novel upon every rereading.

 The Illuminated Hafiz is a wonderful addition to any collection with its delightfully illustrated pages, and a perfect first book to start your journey with Hāfez.
 Reza Aslan puts it best, “Finally, Persia’s greatest poet receives a volume worthy of the sensual beauty of his verse.
 The Illuminated Hafiz is a feast for the senses.”
 The book is available at booksellers everywhere, get your copy here, or at your favorite local bookstore!